 What are the axes?

-The DW-NOMINATE 1st dimension (horizontal axis) can be interpreted as the position on government intervention in the economy, also referred to as the ‘liberal-conservative’ scale.
+According to Keith Poole and Howard Rosenthal, the creator of the DW-NOMINATE method, the 1st dimension score (horizontal axis) can be interpreted as the position on government intervention in the economy, also referred to as the ‘liberal-conservative’ scale.
 The 2nd dimension (vertical axis) can be interpreted as the position on salient issues of the day, such as slavery, civil rights, and LGBT rights.
 The 1st dimension explains the vast majority of differences in voting behavior.
+More discussion here.

 How are the positions calculated?

 The DW-NOMINATE method gives Congress member’s relative ideological positions through analyzing how often Congress members vote with or against each other in the roll call records.
 The DW-NOMINATE method is a scaling method – it puts those with more similar voting behavior closer together, and vice versa.
 Its Wikipedia page gives a good explanation of the method.